How to Fix Cracked Wood (Splits, Checks & Shakes)

 Additionally, consider these materials:

-- Wood Fillers: Fills gaps and cracks for a seamless look.
+- Wood Fillers: Fills gaps and cracks for a seamless look — see our guide on expanding foam filler for larger gaps.

 - Epoxy Resin: Provides a strong, long-lasting bond.